 Establishing a Scientific Link Between Your Brain & Music

 For me, several often overlooked tangential connections began to hint towards the connection between humans and their music.
-Drums appearing independently and early in civilizations across the world, might start you down this line of thinking.
+Drums appearing independently and early in civilizations across the world might start you down this line of thinking.
 Especially considering that notoriously left minded military leaders have embraced syncopated marching bands to keep soldiers on task for thousands of years.
 Slave hymns existed amongst the deep south, the Egyptian pyramids, and at the foot of the wall of China.
-In the modern era it's worth citing the odd similarity between DJ's commonly whispered Magic 128 BPM and the speed of an elevated human heart rate.
+In the modern era, it's worth citing the odd similarity between DJs commonly whispered Magic 128 BPM and the speed of an elevated human heart rate.
 Relaxing music also tends to fall just below a resting heart rate.
-While I personally find these coincidences telling, they certainly aren't scientific in nature.
+While I find these coincidences telling, they certainly aren't scientific in nature.
 Thankfully this topic has been addressed by Georgi Lozanov's Accelerated Learning Studies, a 2013 study well summarized in this interesting Inquiries Journal article.
-There's also a slightly lesser known study by Brewer in this Johns Hopkins summation.
+There's also a slightly lesser-known study by Brewer in a Johns Hopkins summation.
 Personally, my favorite white-paper on the subject is Is Noise Always Bad?
 Exploring the Effects of Ambient Noise on Creative Cognition by Ravi Mehta, Rui Zhu, and Amar Cheema.
-Since these studies were somewhat varied you'd need to stretch to find a hard conclusion, but they (and others) clearly correlate "non-distracting" music as a beneficial factor for improved cognitive performance.
+Since these studies were somewhat varied you'd need to stretch to find a hard conclusion, but they (and others) correlate "non-distracting" music as a beneficial factor for improved cognitive performance.
 Additionally, some highly respected studies have found that music can drastically improve creativity (aka "Abstract Processing").
 I believe this quality is so commonly known that a simple messaging to an artist friend will reinforce that belief.
 When you set all the fancy psychoanalytical words aside, these studies state that the proper music can help concentration, cognitive endurance, and allow you to think more creatively.
 If you're willing to accept this theory, you may already be familiar with the buzzword commonly used to convey it...
 "Flow".
 This concept has been highly advocated by Mihaly Csikszentmihalyi and is well encapsulated by a simple diagram, the Csikszentmihalyi Flow Model.
-This is a concept that has been heavily known in the creative community for years, but like many creative theories it took a TED Talk to achieve mass acceptance.
+This is a concept that has been heavily known in the creative community for years, but like many creative theories, it took a TED Talk to achieve mass acceptance.

 What Elements Should We Look For in Good Working Music?